alejamp/Resques.net/README.md

 # How to use it?

   // Create a Queue
     var cq1 = new QueueManager<string>(qn);
   // Clear the queue
     cq1.Flush();
-	// Subscribe for New Items pushed notifications. cq1.SubscribeForNewItem(x => {
+  // Subscribe for New Items pushed notifications.
+    cq1.SubscribeForNewItem(x => {
         Log.Debug("Incoming item cq1 Item:" + x);
     });
   // Or just pop it out on demand var item = cq1.Pop();

 * In order to run the tests you must have a Redis Server running.
 * If you already have one, please setup the URLs in app.config.
-* If not, you may want to use a x64 binary in services/redis.io.2.2.2.x64.
+* If not, you may run services/start.bat to run an instance of redis
-	Execute start.bat

 # More infomation about Redis?
-I strongly suggets you to visit [ServiceStack's C# Redis Client](https://github.com/ServiceStack/ServiceStack.Redis) and take a look to the README file.
+I strongly suggest you to visit [ServiceStack's C# Redis Client](https://github.com/ServiceStack/ServiceStack.Redis) and take a look to the README file.

 # What comes next?
 * Add CappedCollectionManager and StackManager. __DONE__
 * Add notification support for those structures. __DONE__